-This tour is actually a combined tour when its 3 place’s at the same time to which makes it an extra special day.
-We will take you to visit Antalya and 2 of its historical site’s.
+This tour is actually a combined tour which means you can 3 place’s at the same time to which makes it an extra special day.
+We will take you to visit Antalya and 2 more of its historical site’s.

 No extra hidden cost..!

 Has anyone used GreeceTurkeyTours and services before?
 We'd really appreciate if you can share any experience if you have endured.
 Thank you.

 Private Professional Licenced English Speaking Tour Guide.

 Pick up From Antalya Harbor, airport, Antalya Hotel

 Drop off to Antalya Harbor, airport, Antalya Hotel